Heritage

 This circular thirty-six mile walk links seven historic churches across the Elan Valley, Radnorshire, beginning in the picturesque market town of Rhayader and ending at the ancient village of Cwmdeuddwr.

-Bannau Brycheiniog · Circular routes
+4. Brecon Cathedral Bannau Brycheiniog · Circular routes

-Brecon Cathedral Pilgrimage route
+Brecon Cathedral Pilgrimage Route

 There are two circular pilgrimages that start and end at Brecon Cathedral, a former Benedictine Priory in the heart of Y Bannau Brycheiniog National Park.
 The first of these walks takes in the village of Llanddew, with its twelfth-century church and the remains of the Bishop's Palace, residence of Gerald of Wales while he was Archdeacon of Brecon.
 The second walk travels north of the Cathedral and passes two holy wells and an Iron Age hillfort.

-Multi-day · Challenging
+6. Welsh abbey ruins Multi-day · Challenging

 The Welsh Cistercian Way